mnit-rtmc/iris/docs/message_patterns.md

 Messages can only be combined in certain cases:
 - The first message is scheduled by a [DMS action] and the second is selected by an operator.
-- Both messages are selected by an operator, the first being a quick message and the second composed (line-by-line).
+- Both messages are scheduled by [DMS action]s (TODO: not implemented).

 The foreground color, font, and justification are reset to default values before the second message.
 The [MULTI] string `[cf][fo][jl][jp]` is inserted